-- Face-to-face: Laptop and beamer - Online: Laptop, access to the platform
+Face-to-face: Laptop and beamer

 Deal with the accessible digital life and share your experience in the field of your own digital world.
 Test your digital skills and general knowledge.

 Learning materials can be found in the corresponding section of the Learning materials document.
 Specifically, there is information about all learning activities.
 Please read all the extra information or work with the learning materials in groups to better experience the tasks.